Computing the twisted $L^2$-Euler characteristic

 \begin{prop} Let $M$ be a compact orientable $3$-manifold whose boundary is a union of zero or more tori and whose Alexander polynomial is non-zero.
 Let $\phi \colon \pi_1(M) \surj \ZZ$ be a primitive character and let $\chi^{(2)}(\til M; \ab(G), \phi)$ be the twisted $L^2$-Euler characteristic of the $\ZZ[\ab(G)]$-chain complex $C_\blt^{\ab}$, i.e.\ the cellular chain complex associated to the $\ab(G)$-covering of $M$.
 The latter is related to the Alexander norm of $\phi$ via:

-\end{prop} \begin{proof} See Appendix~\ref{sec:alex-ab-proof}; compare also~\cite[Section~8]{l2thur}. \end{proof} Hence, when the Alexander and Thurston norms do not agree (up to the correction term in Proposition~\ref{prop:alex-ab}), using only abelian quotients is destined to fail.
+\end{prop} \begin{proof} See Appendix~\ref{sec:alex-ab-proof}; compare also~\cite[Theorem~8.4]{l2thur}. \end{proof} Hence, when the Alexander and Thurston norms do not agree (up to the correction term in Proposition~\ref{prop:alex-ab}), using only abelian quotients is destined to fail.
 For many link complements, including the Borromean rings, equality holds: see~\cite[Section~7]{mcmullen} for a more exhaustive discussion.

 \begin{remark} This result can be generalized to quotients coming from the \emph{rational derived series} $(G_r^{(k)})$ of $G$, provided that the induced $\ZZ[G/G_r^{(k)}]$-chain complex is $L^2$-acyclic.
 In that case, following~\cite[Section~8]{l2thur}, the twisted $L^2$-Euler characteristic is minus the $k$-th \emph{higher-order Alexander norm} of Harvey~\cite{higher-alex}.
+(More inequalities between these generalized Alexander norms and the Thurston norm are proved in~\cite[Theorem~2.29]{fbc-bns} and~\cite[Section~6.2]{kielak-sun}.)
 Our finite quotients are instead approximating the \emph{lower central series}, a similar but distinct construction. \end{remark}

 \begin{remark} Compared to the untwisted case, the error decays more slowly in $|L|$, which is the main driver of the running time.
 We expect this pattern to hold in greater generality. \end{remark}